gayathripavushetty18/SafeSight/README.md

 print(data[0]['embedding'])
 ```

-Here is a **clear, refined, and logical roadmap** for your missing-child detection project, plus a polished **project overview** based on everything you’ve explained and everything we have done so far.

-This will help you organize the next phase and can be placed in your README or project documentation.

----

-# Project Overview (Refined)

-SafeSight is an AI-driven system designed to assist in identifying missing children using facial recognition and a structured database.
-The goal is to build an automated pipeline that detects missing children from live CCTV feeds, public images, or manual uploads and alerts the appropriate authorities.

-Since real missing-child datasets are sensitive and hard to access, the project begins by constructing a synthetic but realistic database.
-This includes collecting images, generating metadata (such as names, age, gender, labels), producing facial embeddings, and storing everything in a clean JSON database.
-This database acts as the “ground truth” reference for the AI model.

-The long-term goal is to deploy an end-to-end detection system that compares incoming faces against this database in real-time and sends automated notifications to the nearest police station if a match is detected.

----

 # Logical Next Steps (Fine-Tuned Roadmap)

 Below is the refined and structured plan for what you should do next.